Nelleke20/Nelleke20/README.md

 ### Introduction 👋

-Besides working as a data scientist; I also enjoy doing some hobby projects myself.
+Besides working as a data scientist, I also enjoy doing some hobby projects myself.

 I decided to share some of these projects here :relaxed: